2020 CLAY CONVERSATIONS PROPOSALS

 Zach Tate email@example.com

-Do you want to connect with others pursuing similar interests in clay?
-Clay Conversations sessions take place on Wednesday (the first day of conference) so that participants can connect with those who have similar interests early in the week and sustain informal dialog throughout the conference and beyond.
+Clay Conversations are interactive, conversational sessions scheduled to take place on Wednesday (the first day of the annual NCECA conference).
+The purpose of these sessions is to foster collegiality and communication between conference attendees with shared interests.
+Rather than formal presentations, these sessions are meant to initiate dialogue early in the conference week and enable those with similar interests to meet up so that they can sustain communication throughout the conference and beyond.
 All session leaders should be prepared to facilitate highly interactive discussion groups on the topic proposed.
-The proposer of the session should indicate whether the intention is to make formal introductory remarks or simply share questions which the group would reflect upon during the session.
+The proposer of the session should indicate whether the intention is to make formal introductory remarks or simply share questions for group reflection during the session.
 Facilitators are encouraged to invite additional questions from participants.

 NCECA reserves the right to curate and develop programming that strengthens the quality and range of experiences related to the conference theme, sense of place, and other strategic objectives.
 If you have questions about leading a Clay Conversation group, contact Director at Large, Zach Tate firstname.lastname@example.org

 All proposals must be submitted using NCECA’s Online Submittal process (a link to the form is provided below).
-Proposals related to the Conference theme of Claytopia will receive preference.
+Proposals related to the Conference theme of MULTIVALENT: Clay, Mindfulness and Memory will receive preference.

 ***IMPORTANT***Although the system that supports this submission form does not currently include an active word counter, NCECA asks all applicants to note and adhere to word count limitations that are identified in open fields.